Beginner - Intermediate

 Strandhill beach is one of the best in the North West but can be very tidal.
 Generally it breaks on the rocks at high tide when there is no beach and can close out on low tides.
 However on mid tides nice banks can be found especially the right in front of the Strand Bar.
 There is a river mouth to the south and Blue rock at the north end of the beach which is a sand/boulder bottomed point break which can offer protection from swell and winds.

 Lahinch is a quaint seaside town in Co.
-Clare with a stunning hinterland.
+Clare with a stunning hinterland, it has the best surf schools of Ireland.
 It offers perfect surf for everyone from first timers at Lahinch beach to tow-in surfers at the Cliffs of Moher.
 Lahinch is probably Irelands busiest surf town and has a great surfy atmosphere during the summer and most weekends.
 The town is a great base for exploring the surf potential of Clare from Fanore to Doonbeg.